andrejzadnik/programmable-optic-sensor-gui/README.md

 # Programmable-optic-sensor-gui

-Programmable optic sensor gui is graphical programmer, debugger and logger, for theasy project named: Concept of programmable optic sensor (Koncept programabilnega optičnega senzorja) by Andrej Zadnik from University of Ljubljana Faculty of Electrical Engineering.
+Programmable optic sensor gui is graphical programmer, debugger and logger, for theasy project named: Design of programmable optic sensor (Zasnova programabilnega optičnega senzorja) by Andrej Zadnik from University of Ljubljana Faculty of Electrical Engineering.

 # Icon Credits